DavidVujic/python-polylith-docs/docs/commands.md

 `--bricks` Useful for displaying changed bricks only.
 It will print a comma-separated list of bricks when using it with the `--short` option.

 `--since` Useful for displaying changes since a `stable` or `release` tag.
+The tag patterns are defined in the Workspace [configuration](configuration.md).
+This option also support using a specific commit hash.

 `--deps` Useful for displaying the bricks that are used by the changed bricks.
 Use it with the `--bricks` option.